 How Unitrank works

 A technical note on data sources, modelling, and known limits.
-Last updated April 2026.
+Last updated May 2026.

 Unitrank ranks every apartment by how much of your life it costs.
 Not just rent: commute, noise, grocery access, workspace quality, and every other daily activity.
 The apartment that costs you the fewest minutes per day ranks first.

 Results are personalized to your work location, household, income, and lifestyle.
-Because we aggregate across all major platforms, the algorithm compares an Airbnb in Palermo against a direct rental on Argenprop, a temporary listing on Zonaprop, and an owner-listed apartment on MercadoLibre on equal terms: same cost model, same commute calculation, same noise score.
+Because we aggregate across all major platforms, the model compares an Airbnb in Palermo against a direct rental on Argenprop, a temporary listing on Zonaprop, and an owner-listed apartment on MercadoLibre on equal terms: same cost model, same commute calculation, same noise score.

-1. What we measure
+3. What we measure

 Every apartment is evaluated across 21 life outcomes.
 Each is a daily or weekly activity your apartment makes easier or harder.